 I looked at Naomi sympathetically.
 "Ma'am, if you don't mind, can we ask you a few questions?
 When you heard the voice, how loud was it and what did it sound like?
 Did it sound like the voice came from somewhere in particular, and was this an audible voice, or was it something that sounded like you were just hearing it inside of your own head?"

 Erin came to my defense.
 "Mom, I don't think that John thinks that you're crazy or that you were imagining anything.
 Sometimes when ghosts communicate with people, it sounds like they're speaking directly inside of your mind, and that doesn't mean that you're imagining it and I don't think that John was trying to imply that you were.
-That's how the White Dress Ladies used to talk to Lisa and me when we were kids, and it was clear enough that I can still speak in old-fashioned French when I want to, and I can even read in French if I sound the words out.
+That's how the White Dress Ladies used to talk to Lisa and me when we were kids, and it was still clear enough that I never had to study when I took French in High School.
 But what you're talking about, with an audible voice that's loud enough to sound like a loud, clear shout... well, that isn't common at all."